davidvandebunte/davidvandebunte.gitlab.io/jb/tar/notes/about.md

 Jupyter Book has excellent tools for [Commenting and annotating](https://jupyterbook.org/en/stable/interactive/comments.html) that are not enabled in this book to avoid spam.
-If you'd like to make a comment email me at davidvandebunte at Google's mail.
+If you'd like to make a comment use the "share" button on your device and email me at davidvandebunte at Google's mail.

 ## Content license